 CPAs Are It!

-The hiring market is clamoring for more CPAs...are you ready to give them what they're asking for?
+The market is clamoring for more CPAs.
+Are you ready to give it what it wants?

 You know the saying, “Get it while the getting’s good”?
 Well the getting is really good—for CPAs anyway.